 Despite his protestations, though, it would soon become apparent that Mauser possessed more than his share of bravery & heroism.
 He was akin to Rick Blaine from Casablanca, who always insisted “I stick my neck out for nobody,” but who when push came to shove was hard-pressed to ignore injustice or turn his back on someone in need of help.

 Mauser embodies the sentiment that inside every cynic is a disappointed idealist.
-In spite of his appalling lack of manners, his fondness for cutting corners & flaunting the rules, and his disdain for authority, underneath it all Mauser has his own set of ethics, a personal code of conduct he rigorously adheres to.
+In spite of his appalling lack of manners, his fondness for cutting corners, and his disdain for authority, underneath it all Mauser has his own set of ethics, a personal code of conduct he rigorously adheres to.

 In addition to further appearances in E-Man, readers soon got to see Mauser in solo action.
 The character appeared as the regular back-up feature in Charlton’s detective series Vengeance Squad, which ran for six issues between July 1975 and June 1976.
 In some of these tales Mauser was hip-deep in the action, mixing it up with all sorts of dangerous criminals; in others he was practically an observer, delivering pointed narration on the activities & schemes of various unsavory characters.

 E-Man was cancelled with issue #10 in September 1975.
 Mauser would subsequently appear as a supporting character in an E-Man and Nova story by Cuti & Staton which ran in issue #4 of the semi-professional fanzine Charlton Bullseye the next year.
 After that Mauser, along with the rest of the E-Man cast, disappeared into limbo.